ucsb-cs184-f24/team04-GOLDTracker/team/sprint02/lec07.md

 ## **Allen Hu:**
 #### **I DID**
-- Got information from RateMyProfessor
+- I am working on HW 2.

 #### **I WILL DO**
-- Finished the spider
-- implemented into the app
+- Finish HW 2

 #### **BLOCKERS**
-- N/A
+- Implementing the google auth screen into the app.

 ## **Xinyao Song:**
 #### **I DID:**